Newsletter Subscribe

 Tom Toon

-Often listed as one of Melbourne’s best Thai restaurants, low-key Tom Toon isn’t to be overlooked.
+Often listed as one of the best Thai restaurants in Melbourne, low-key Tom Toon isn’t to be overlooked.
 A charming spot dressed up with warm wood panelling and artisan pots, this cosy eatery serves up an array of aromatic dishes that always manage to master the perfect balance of flavours.
-The waiters are friendly and will happily accommodate your personal spice tolerance, and with the food so fresh and reasonably priced, it'd be hard not to make this your go-to spot for when you're craving Thai.
+The waiters are friendly and will happily accommodate your personal spice tolerance, and with the food so fresh and reasonably priced, it’d be hard not to make this your go-to spot for when you’re craving Thai.

 241 Victoria Street, Abbotsford